AVEVA/CONNECT-data-services-developer-docs/content/overview/user-access-adh.md

 # Overview of user management

-As a Customer Administrator, you set up users and control access to AVEVA™ Data Hub in AVEVA™ Connect.
-The following administrative tasks must be performed in AVEVA™ Connect before users or groups can use AVEVA™ Data Hub:
+As an administrator, you set up and control access to AVEVA™ Data Hub in AVEVA™ Connect.
+The following administrative tasks need to be completed before your users can access AVEVA™ Data Hub:

 - [Subscribe to the AVEVA™ Data Hub service](xref:subscribe-adh)